roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![AM4 CPU Socket](./img/cpu-pins.jpg "CPU Pins")
 <div class="image-title">CPU Pins</div>

-It's there to guide on how to connect your CPU.
+It's there to guide you on how to connect your CPU.
 There is **only one way** pins can be installed into the socket.
 It's when the golder arrow banded egde is in the bottom left corner of the CPU retention plate.

 Push a retention lever down and outward to release the CPU retention plate and put your CPU in the mentioned way.